RafalJachimczyk/emma-insights/README.md

 - `./docker-compose.yaml` - Docker compose setup with database and API service definitions
 - `./jest.config.js` - Using jest for testing - here's it's config (i.e. automocks off)
 - `./postgresql.config` - We're overriding some of the PostgreSQL default config values for better IO performance.
 Optimised for server with 16GB of ram like my machine.
 Fine tune if your's is different.
-- `./QUERIES.md` - A notebook I have used to write down my SQL queries

 ## Application initialisation